dakshydv/sketchly-nextjs/README.md

 5. **Open your browser**

-   Navigate to [http://localhost:3000](http://localhost:3000) to see Infinidraw in action!
+   Navigate to [http://localhost:3000](http://localhost:3000) to see Sketchly in action!

 ### Building for Production